A Center for

 The view at our prospective site in Napanoch, NY– overlooking the Rondout Reservoir and on a clear day five surrounding states

-We found the perfect home for creative research, reflection & action.
+The perfect home for creative research, reflection & action.

 Why the Center?